DominicCloud/Ilios-Event-Manager/README.md

 - Add-on features such as ratings and review threads on events
 - Data Visualisation available for College Hosts

+**Note:**
-**!Note to run project directly:** after relocating code, make sure to update the *settings.py* file, in order to update specific variables, namely EMAIL_HOST_USER, EMAIL_HOST_PASSWORD, SECRET_KEY
+After relocating code, make sure to update the *settings.py* file, in order to update specific variables, namely EMAIL_HOST_USER, EMAIL_HOST_PASSWORD, SECRET_KEY.
-You may choose to use values of your own for these variables
+You may choose to use values of your own for these variables.

+SECRET_KEY is compulsory for any django project.
+EMAIL_HOST_USER, EMAIL_HOST_PASSWORD are only used for the optional email notification feature.
+If you do not wish to use the additional email functionality present provided in the project, go to "Ilios-Event-Manager/ilios/primary
+/views.py" and delete the following functions:
+- created_success_mail()
+- register_success_mail()

-After updating these variables, the project should run smoothly :)
+Your project should now run smoothly :)